-In this Wednesday, April 12, 1973 photo, Daniel Ellsberg, co-defendant in the Pentagon Papers trial, talks with newsmen after he testified in Los Angeles.
-Next to him is his wife, Patricia Ellsberg.
-Ellsberg risked his government career to copy the Pentagon Papers and give them to the the New York Times, hoping to end the war.
+In this 1973 photo, Daniel Ellsberg, co-defendant in the Pentagon Papers trial, talks with newsmen after he testified in Los Angeles.
+Ellsberg risked his government career to copy the Pentagon Papers and give them to the the New York Times, sparking a landmark First Amendment battle.
 (AP Photo, republished with permission from The Associated Press)

 Daniel Ellsberg (1931– ), a former defense analyst, set in motion a chain of events that led to a landmark Supreme Court ruling that said government efforts to halt publication of the Pentagon Papers represented a prior restraint in violation of the First Amendment freedom of the press.